Deimos-1/ML-project/README.md

 ## Progression of the project

-1) Preparing the data
-   We started by extracting features from the data and to handle outliers.
-The extracted features can be found in the notebook with justifications.
+1)  Data preprocessing:

+    1) Feature selection: we only got rid of the index column which was useless.
+We then 1-hot encoded material (categorical feature) to have a suitable representation for the model.
+    Our final features are {pressure, humidity, x, y, z, r, materials [1-hot], time [d]}.

+    2) Handling outliers:.
 To handle the outliers we decided to look at the data distribution and delete values above/below a certain threshold visually determined.
 After this, to avoid deleting too many samples of data, we implemented two KNN imputers:

-    1) The first one imputing values for sensors with no values at all:
+       * The first one imputing values for sensors with no values at all:
          It uses the average of the 5 spatially closest neighbors.

-    2) The second (...)
+       * The second one imputing sensors with partially missing values:
+         At a specific time, it takes the average between the next and prior time with data.
+We think that taking the average between two sensors will preserve the time patterns more.

+        We then applied low and high filters to cut data that is too distant from the center of the distribution, this was done visually with values that seemed good.
+We also noticed that there was a distribution mismatch between the pressure validation/training datasets: different mean and variance which can make poor submissions as the model would have seen more different datas.
+We would try to adress that later.

+    3) Data normalization: For the weights to be accordingly punished and the learning to converge faster we used a z-score scaling on our data.
+It was not optimal as the data was not following a normal distribution (it was more like a spike with long tails) but we thought it was better than a min-max scaling or a log scaling, which would have been more complicated to implement as we have negative data, but could have helped reduce the length of the tails in the data distribution.

+2)  Choosing the model:
+    We decided to go for a neural network as we thought it would be more suited to learn the complicated distribution of heat.

+    We also did some testing on a KNN (unsupervised) model, which performed well (scored 92.6 on Kaggle) with 5 neighbors.
+But we were not satisfied as unsupervised models required to make submissions to learn and submissions were limitted to 15/day.
+It would also learn patterns specifically related to this dataset and maybe not generalize to totally new data, for example times beyond 10'000.
+With a neural network we would hopefully not have that first problem as we could rely on the validation/test loss.

+    For the architecture, we initially set a 2 hidden-layers NN with LeakyReLU activation functions but it had bad performances.
+By having a 4 hidden-layers NN and slightly larger layers (~18 neurons), it improved, but not that much.
+Finally with a 4 hidden-layers net, with ReLU activation functions, a greater size ([14,80,30,1]) and some hyperparameter search we were able to have low losses: ~0.05 on the training set and ~0.13 on the validation set, which was 3 times better as our initial results.

+## Some extra learning outcomes:
+*   By trying to use GPUs we learned that GPUs did not compute forward passes faster but could compute it in parallel on a single batch.
+It was useful only with large enough batch sizes.

 ## Hyperparameter search